CedricNtwari/postgresql-and-python/README.md

 The Chinook database is a set of SQL commands contained in a text file, designed to simulate a real-world scenario for a digital media store.
 This database is an excellent resource for practicing SQL and understanding database management and querying techniques.

+## What does it do?

+Chinook Database allows us to script database operations, such as creating, populating, and updating databases.

+## How do you use it?

+Chinook Database puts database commands in a .sql file, and run them using the Postgres command line interface.

 ## Features

 Schema Setup: Scripts to create and setup the database schema.